-As a reporter specializing in crime and politics, Diaz has broken exclusive reports that resulted in investigations at the state and federal levels.
-Diaz’s first report on PIX 11 News prompted the Miller Coors Brewing Company to pull its Puerto Rican Day Parade campaign after the company received national criticism for placing offensive ads throughout the city.
+Diaz’s first report on PIX11 News prompted the Miller Coors Brewing Company to pull its Puerto Rican Day Parade advertising campaign after the company received national criticism for placing offensive ads throughout the city.

-Prior to relocating to New York City, Diaz worked in political management on the national level.
-In 2008, he served as the Southeast Regional Communications Director for U.S. Senator John McCain’s presidential bid, representing the largest region of the campaign.
+Prior to relocating to New York City, Diaz worked for two federal election cycles in political management.
+In 2008, he served as the Southeast Regional Communications Director for U.S. Sen. John McCain’s presidential bid, representing the largest region of the campaign.

 Diaz resides with his wife and son in Westchester County.